Cruise the Amazon Waterways & Rain Forest

-Minimum age is 5 years.
 There are 10 wooden steps to negotiate should you wish to be seated on the upper level of the riverboat.
-Only half of the upper level is covered.
+The upper level is only half covered.
 Wear lightweight clothing and comfortable walking shoes.
 Bring sunscreen and a hat.
-It takes approximately one hour (or more in certain water conditions) from the port to reach the Meeting of the Waters, another 60 minutes to reach the canoe station; then a further 60 minutes to return to the port.
+It takes approximately one hour (or more in certain water conditions) from the port to reach the Meeting of the Waters, another 60 minutes (approximately) to reach the canoe station, and then a further 60 minutes to return to the port.
 The river trip in the canoe will last approximately 60 - 75 minutes.
 Tour involves some effort during (dis)embarkation of the motorized canoes.
-Do not book "The Meeting of the Waters: A Jungle Cruise" in addition to "A Cruise through the Amazon Rain Forest" as the two tours are somewhat similar.
+Not suitable for guests using a wheelchair or for those with mobility limitations.
+Do not book 'The Meeting of the Waters' in addition to this tour, as the two tours are somewhat similar.
 The Meeting of the Waters can also be viewed from your cruise ship while approaching Manaus.
 The water level in the Amazon basin fluctuates seasonally.
 Occasionally, some tours that involve these waterways may be rescheduled or modified at very short notice.
+Minimum age is 5 years.

 Due to low waters, ms Prinsendam December 7 and December 8, 2015 call dates will not use a motorized canoe to access Lake January.
 The canoe portion of the tour will be replaced with a 30 minute walking tour to visit a small lake with water lilies.
 On the way in and out, one may see monkeys running freely in the jungle, giant tree 'Sumauma', and rubber trees.